Quick Answer

 What gemstone photo scanners still get wrong

-• Low-light photos can hide color zoning, transparency, and crystal edges.
-A gemstone scanner may confuse smoky quartz, glass, obsidian, or dark tourmaline when detail is missing.
+• Poor lighting, reflections, dirt, scratches, or jewelry settings can hide color zoning, transparency, and crystal edges.
+A gemstone scanner may confuse smoky quartz, glass, obsidian, or dark tourmaline when those details are missing.

 • Rare species and uncommon trade names may not appear in consumer databases.
 The identifier may return a broader mineral family instead of a precise gemstone variety.